aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-settings/_index.md

 This example demonstrates how to manage workbook settings such as calculation options and display settings.

 1. Create a new workbook or load an existing one.
-2. Modify workbook settings as per your requirements.
+2. Modify workbook settings according to your requirements.
 3. Save the workbook to persist the changes.

 ### **Example Code**